Micro Fishing in Southern Florida

 The best part of using local bait is you avoid introducing new species and it is what the fish are used to eating.
 A good knowledge of what you catch can help avoid killing rare or endangered species.
 I like to use Jewel Cichlids and Mosquitofish because they are overabundant and compete heavily with less common native species such as the Golden Topminnow and the Dollar Sunfish.

-‘Super male’ Mosquitofish caught near Warm Springs Resort in Northport Florida
+‘Super male’ Mosquitofish caught near Northport Florida

 Another useful tool for micro fishing is a photo tank.
 Underwater photography of fish is extremely helpful in identifying many species.